Norrland: History

 In older history, Norrland is one of the four lands of Sweden.
 To the west it represented the northern half of Sweden bounded to the south by Svealand and to the east it represented the northern half of Finland – which was then a part of Sweden – bounded to the south by Österland.
 In Svealand and Götaland, the land boundaries were of major juridical and administrative importance, but this was not the case with Norrland.
 The name Norrland just gradually became a denomination of everything north of Svealand.
-Up to the Middle Ages, the northern part of Norrland (Norrbotten and Lappland) was basically a no man's land.
-The area was sparsely populated by Sami, Kvens and different tribes/people related to the Finns.
+Up to the Middle Ages, the northern part of Norrland (Norrbotten and Lappland) was sparsely populated by Sami, Kvens and different tribes/people related to the Finns.
 In the southern part of Norrland, Swedish and Norwegian settlers lived side by side with the Sami population.
-From the Middle Ages on, the Swedish kings tried hard to colonize and Christianize the area.
-But it took time—even today, Finnish and Sami minorities live in the northern parts of Norrland and have maintained their culture and customs.
+From the Middle Ages on, the Swedish kings tried to colonize and Christianize the area.

 As a result of the changing relations to Finland, the northern borders of Norrland have shifted.
 While the word Finland originally meant only the southwestern part of what is now Finland (Finland Proper), the border of Norrland was drawn at the rivers Kaakamojoki or, later, Simojoki.
 This changed when the eastern half of Sweden (Finland) was lost to Russia in 1809, and the new border was drawn at Torne River.
 The southern border was originally everything north of the Gästrikland province (until the 14th or 15th century a part of Uppland), but since the mid 17th century, Gästrikland is also considered a part of Norrland.
 The name can be first traced from Karl's Chronicle, explaining how Engelbrekt Engelbrektsson in 1433 sent a letter to Erik Puke requesting assistance to conquer entire Norrland (al norland vnte han honom wolla).

 Sport

-Three Norrland teams compete in the Swedish Hockey League: Brynäs IF, Skellefteå AIK and Luleå HF.
-Timrå IK, MoDo Hockey and IF Björklöven are also three popular teams from Norrland except that they play in the second highest league Hockeyallsvenskan also have long traditions within Swedish ice hockey.